A word about Namibia Travel

 Personally, I crashed my rental car before I even left the lot, but that's a different story for a different day.

-Even as my wife Becki and I are preparing for our Round The World trip starting in October 2013, in many ways I’m still dreaming of Namibia – the sights, sounds, colors and wonderful people are still dancing in my head.
+Even as my wife Becki and I are preparing for our Round The World trip, in many ways I'm still dreaming of Namibia – the sights, sounds, colors and wonderful people are still dancing in my head.

 It was that trip, that “indie-safari,” that I felt allowed me to finally call myself a traveler.
 I learned from that trip, was touched by it, and was changed by it.
 I can't wait to hear about the trip that changed you.